 The central defenders will be the third line of defense having the key job to project the center channel from shots and penetrating passes from zone 14 or simply look to regain possession by intercepting counter attacking balls or rushed long kicks because of the high pressure from the three forwards at the opposing defensive line.
-The central defenders defend will stay in line with each other and primarily hold position at the half way line when play is in the final third.
-I want them to be positioned rather close to each other in order to force the opposite team to play around them rather than moving between them.
+The central defender will stay in line with the ball playing defender and primarily hold position at the half way line when play is in the final third.
+These two defenders should be positioned rather close to each other in order to force the opposite team to play around them rather than moving between them.
 In possession they will provide depth in ball circulation giving them the chance to lay off passes and divert play from side to side.
 They must be capable and comfortable to utilize a quick short passing play under high amount of pressure – working under the rules of the modern central defenders.

-Since I prefer to play out of defense the passing length for the central defenders will be set to short – participating in the quick short passing play tiki taka is famous for; either by relieving pressure for the left wingback, the deep lying playmaker support / defend or as the primarily passing options for the goalkeeper because of the instructions to distribute the ball to the central defenders.
+Since I prefer to play out of defense the passing length for the central defenders will be short – participating in the quick short passing play tiki taka is famous for; either by relieving pressure for the left wingback, the deep lying playmaker defend or as the primarily passing options for the goalkeeper because of the instructions to distribute the ball to the central defenders.
 With full vision of the pitch and the players positioning they can easily change the point of attack by for example passing between the lines to the deep lying playmaker support or help to redirect the ball from the right wingback to the left.
 As the technical abilities with the ball are as important as their tactical abilities in terms of defending, a central defender of the tiki taka tactics can be related to a ball playing defender.
 One vital thing to mention is that while you may want to search by a ball playing defender in the transfer market I like to use a ball playing defender / central defender partnership in the tactic because of BPD tendencies to play more risky passes making play to vertical for my taste.
-But here can player preferred moves be learned to adopt the role by applying traits like plays short simple passes.
+But here can adopt the role by applying traits like plays short simple passes.

-With possession its required that the central defenders have high levels of;
+In possession the central defender requires to have high levels of;

-By selecting two central defenders with defend duty I like it to be easy for the team to be able to push up in order to utilize offside traps.
+By selecting two defenders with defend duty I like it to be easy for the team to be able to push up in order to utilize offside traps.
 Since the defensive line is set extremely high (at half way line) which leaves a lot of space to be countered in, off side traps is first and foremost one part of play.
 Their quickness (acceleration and pace) to deal with as quick forwards as themselves, and to be able close down, track their opponent and simply give opposing players less time on the ball will aid how quickly you regain possession and provide the security needed in order to play with a high defensive line.